-I like to provide buyers with an outline of the whole deal so they know exactly what to expect.
+I like to supply buyers with an overview of the whole deal so they'll understand exactly what to expect.

 These are my nine steps to buying a home.

-When you're ready to get started, just contact me here or e-mail me at .
-I'm happy to answer questions you have regarding this information.
+When you're ready to get started, you can contact me here or e-mail me at .
+I'm glad to address questions you have about this information.

 Step 1 – Prepare to purchase